notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 [dotenv]: https://github.com/purpliminal/rust-dotenv

-The next four `use` statments bring some modules into scope from those libraries.
+The next four `use` statements bring some modules into scope from those libraries.
 `diesel::prelude::*;` imports a whole lot of wonderful parts of the diesel api, which allow us build SQL queries out of diesel methods.